Plymouth Bottle Prices, Common Varieties & Buying Guide

 Hendrick’s Gin

 Hendrick’s Gin’s unique distillation method is unlike other brands, but if you’re looking for a reason to experience the traditional gin, we strongly recommend Plymouth Gin.
+Plymouth price is also worth it.
 Hendrick’s has great smoothness and a floral tone, which at times gets snubbed by gin drinkers and purists.
-One bottle of Hendrick’s starts at around $28, which is at par with Plymouth’s prices.
+One bottle of Hendrick’s starts at around $28, which is at par with the Plymouth price.

 Tanqueray, No. Ten

-The Tanqueray No. Ten embraces modernity.
+The Tanqueray No. Ten embraces modernity compared with Plymouth price.
 Although juniper is still present in the final product, your nose and palate will notice that a lot of aromatic flowers and fresh citrus flavors take center stage in this liquor.
 Both brands have similar smoothness in terms of finish.
 Prices start at about $36 per one bottle in stores, which is okay for its value.

 Seagram’s Gin

-The cheapest product out of the brands with prices starting at just roughly $9 in stores, Seagram’s, is no match against Plymouth.
+The cheapest product out of the brands (compared with Plymouth price) with prices starting at just roughly $9 in stores, Seagram’s, is no match against Plymouth.
 It’s not to say that Seagram’s is bad quality, though — it just lacks the nuances and smoothness in taste present in Plymouth’s (like orris, coriander, and cardamom) because a lot of it is mainly juniper.

 Bombay Sapphire